Paul Seaver

 What is the current big trend in masterplanning?

 The recent changes arising from the Environment Bill, requiring a minimum uplift of 10% in the amount of biodiversity for all new development in England, is a positive step in helping to address the biodiversity emergency.
+Though I do question whether it goes far enough in addressing the underlying emergency.

 Interesting fact that nobody knows about you?